saiyam1814/katacoda-scenarios/vcluster/finish.md

 # Congratulations!

-You have successfully completed the Kubernetes 2-node Multi-step Verification scenario.
+You have successfully completed the vCluster scenario.
 You have learned how to:

 1. Install the vCluster CLI.
 2. Create and manage a virtual cluster within a namespace.